 For road cyclists, do your frame and fork offer enough room to go fatter?
 Why not experience the smoother and more controlled ride of wider tyres?

 Ditto for you mountain bikers, with clear trends showing wider is better.
-A 2.25in width tyre no longer looks strange on an XC bike, and your trail bike may enjoy going wider still.
+A 2.25in width tyre no longer looks strange on a cross-country bike, and your trail bike may enjoy going wider still.

-While replacing your tyres, check your tubes and rim strips.
+While replacing your tyres, check your tubes if you’re running them, and your rim strips.
 These won’t make much difference to the feel of your bike, but hey, you’ll love that old bike more if you’re not stopping to fix a flat.

-With the tyres in check, check the other rubber part on the bike – the brake blocks.
+With the tyres sorted, check the other rubber part on the bike (if you have rim brakes) – the brake blocks.
 Uneven wear or glazing is sure to be causing lost braking efficiency and possibly even harming your rims.

 While the pads aren’t rubber for disc brake users, be sure to keep a close check on pad life and uneven wear here, too.
 Any severe squealing or lack of bite is a sign that they’re contaminated and you should look at getting that stopping ability back.

 It’s commonly said that fresh bar tape or grips bring about immediate youth to a bike.
 While this is certainly true, it’s important to not ignore your other touch points too.